Download our 2021 Spring Softball Rule Book

 - Substitutions and late entry on offense are done immediately.
-Once the new player shows up to the field, they can enter the game on defense after the current batter has finished their at-bat.
+Once the new player shows up to the field, they can enter the game on defense after the current batter.

 - All players that are eligible, able, and willing to play are required to have a spot in the batting lineup for every game.

 - All players are required to play at least two innings in the field.